 Full-time study is three or more courses per term/semester, or nine or more transferable credits per term/semester.
 For example, if you are applying to start in September 2017, your last full-time attendance in school should have been in August 2013.

-2. Mature students can apply to the following programs only:
+2. Mature students can apply to the following degrees only:

 - Fine Arts